xutianyi01/Tianyi-Xu/index.md

 ## Biography
 I am currently a PhD student in the department of Computer Science, [Tulane University](https://tulane.edu/), advised by [Prof. Zizhan Zheng](https://sse.tulane.edu/node/3486).
-Previously I got my Master and Bachelor degree both from [Tianjin University](http://www.tju.edu.cn/).
+Previously I got my Master's and Bachelor's degrees both from [Tianjin University](http://www.tju.edu.cn/).
 My current research interests include optimization, algorithms and machine learning.
 Now I am the TA of Intro to Computer Science I. If you have any question, please feel free to contact me.
 My email address is txu9@tulane.edu.
 ## Education